-- The LIOB recommends the State Legislature pursue legislation that requires the Commission CPUC to: - Establish systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Establish funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program, through dedicating the same amount of resources to promote each program and attain program enrollment goals.
+- The LIOB recommends the State Legislature pursue legislation that: - Establishes systems of reporting and monitoring to track the success of co-marketing strategy implementation and results. - Establishes funding mechanisms within each program to support effective co-marketing that results in the equal promoting of each program attainment of annual program enrollment goals established by the CPUC, and ensures fair share contributions from individual programs benefitting to finance co-marketing strategy development and implementation.